 - Personal daily meditation practice and/or a movement practice (yoga, qigong, tai chi)

-- Have attended a teacher-led silent mindfulness meditation retreat, like our own upcoming Mindfulness Retreat Training or one of a number of other options (click to be taken to a list of meditation retreat centers that offer qualified retreats)
+- Have attended a teacher-led silent mindfulness meditation retreat of approximately 5 days (click to be taken to a list of meditation retreat centers that offer qualified retreats)

 Will I be qualified to teach MBSR after taking this training?

 Feeling ready to teach MBSR raises a number of important questions.

 We see this training as the first step in your development as an MBSR teacher.
 As a result of participating in this training you will leave with basic MBSR teaching skills.
 However, this retreat training is not an endorsement for teaching the MBSR program.
 Rather, we believe that preparing to become an MBSR teacher requires additional training elements in order to develop competency and best practices skills.

 As a result the MBPTI at UCSD has developed the MBSR Certification Program.
 This training consists of two phases: being granted “Qualified Teacher” status is the first phase, which then moves into the second phase which culminates with being granted full certification as an MBSR teacher.
 For further information, please visit our MBSR teacher certification pages.
 It is our mission at the MBPTI that our MBSR trainees are not only being trained to become competent MBSR teachers but are also being invited to embark on a journey of supporting a particular kind of awareness that demonstrates an inner and outer listening along with a compassionate stance that incorporates a willingness to expand their understanding of what it means to be engaged in offering mindfulness-based programs.